-Hard and symbolic links are two distinct methods for referring to files in the hard drive.
-They are part of the filesystem that organizes files and where they reside.
+Hard links and symbolic links are two distinct methods for referring to files in the hard drive.
+They are part of the file system that organizes files and where they reside.
 A hard link is a synced copy of a file that directly refers to the inode of a file.
-Inodes are databases that describe the file or directory characteristics, like metadata and the location on the hard drive.
+Inodes are databases that describe the file or directory characteristics, such as metadata and the location on the hard drive.
 On the other hand, Symbolic links are shortcuts that refer directly to the file, which refers to the inode.

 Follow this tutorial and learn how to create a symbolic link to files and directories.